top of page

 Women Wardrobe Tips

-What You Should Not Wear for a Professional Headshot
+What You Should NOT Wear for a Professional Headshot

 Busy patterns (floral, asymmetrical lines, etc.), silky or metallic (shiny) fabrics, avoid velvet, ruffles and busy necklines, deep necklines, off shoulder blouses, bulky clothes (heavy sweaters and ill-fitting tops), and my least favorite...wrinkly clothes!